-All the Company's management functions are delegated to independent third parties whose controls are monitored by the Audit & Risk Committee and ultimately the Board.
+All the Company's management functions are delegated to independent third parties whose controls are monitored by the Audit Committee and ultimately the Board.
 It is therefore felt that there is no need for an internal audit function.
-The need for an internal audit function is considered by the Audit & Risk Committee on an annual basis.
+The need for an internal audit function is considered by the Audit Committee on an annual basis.

-External auditor
+External Auditor

 In early 2021, the Company completed an audit tender process.
-Three firms were invited to tender, including BDO and each was considered to offer extensive experience of VCTs, together with tax, financial and governance expertise.
-All three firms invited to tender presented to the Committee, and as a result of the recommendation of the Committee, the Board appointed BDO as external auditor to the Company with effect from 28 May 2021.
-As part of the audit strategy presentation, BDO provided a clear description of the work to be undertaken for the audit process for the year ended 30 September 2021, including an in-depth review of portfolio valuations.
-The Company anticipates repeating an audit tender in 2028 in respect of the year ended 30 September 2029.
-This is in line with latest Corporate Governance provisions and EU requirements.
+Three firms were invited to tender, including BDO, and each was considered to offer extensive experience of VCTs, together with accounting, tax and financial reporting and governance expertise.
+All three audit firms invited to the tender, presented to the Committee and as a result, on the recommendation of the Committee, the Board appointed BDO as the Company's external auditor with effect from 28 May 2021.
+As part of the audit strategy presentation BDO provided a clear description of the work undertaken for the audit process for the year ended 30 September 2021, including an in-depth review of the valuations.
+The Company anticipates repeating an audit tender in 2028 in respect of the audit required for the year ended 30 September 2029.
+This is in line with the latest Corporate Governance provisions and EU requirements.